matacoder/p2p-video-calling-app/README.md

 Proof of concept for peer to peer calls using WebRTC technology.

-There are two servers:
+There are three servers:
-- JavaScript (Node.JS Express)
+- JavaScript Node.JS Express
+- Python AIOHTTP
-- Python (AIOHTTP)
+- Python FastAPI

 ## Environment

-Please use your host in [line 11](public/index.css) instead of:
-`const socket = io('https://call.matakov.com');` or just `http://localhost:3000` to run locally.
-Plan to use here environment variable.
+FastAPI version requires custom `path` and it is set in `index.js` line 11.
+To use `aiohttp` of `node.js` servers just remove this `/ws` path.

-## Docker Compose installation
+## Python installation

 Just run `docker compose -f docker-compose-aiohttp.yaml up --build -d` to start video app, it would be available at [http://localhost:3000](http://localhost:3000)